 "The most disturbing images I’ve encountered this year or any other.
 For a different outlook and some quality writing, you should be subscribing" SF Revu

 A unique fiction magazine requires unique presentation and Black Static delivers on this front too, thanks to the extraordinary original artwork of David Gentry and a design that delights in breaking rules.

 "A wicked beauty" Simon Clark

 Every issue contains Peter Tennant's book reviews in his Case Notes column, which often runs to fourteen pages and includes an author interview.
 Tony Lee reviews the latest DVD/Blu-ray releases in his Blood Spectrum Column.
 Lynda E Rucker and Stephen Volk supply thought-provoking comment columns and Mike O'Driscoll reviews TV in Silver Bullets.
 Every issue gives the opportunity to win lots of free books and/or DVDs.

 "The premier source for a regular and opinionated overview of the horror, dark and weird genres in the UK" Bookgeeks

-Black Static is published bimonthly, in alternate months to Interzone (we offer a discounted joint subscription to both magazines).
+Black Static is published bimonthly, in the same format and at the same time as Interzone.
 You can subscribe to the print version using this website's shop, or to the e-edition at various other places such as Amazon, Apple, and Weightless Books.

 "Britain’s finest magazine of Dark Fantasy" Suite 101